AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 to a storage element with the above constant value.

-Consider a typical idiom for determining the number of whole storage elements an object named X occupies:
+Consider a typical idiom for determining the number of whole storage elements an object named :ada:X occupies:

 .. code-block:: ada